tlmnrnhrdt/cad2data/README.md

 - [Structured Data in Construction](https://datadrivenconstruction.io/2025/06/025-structured-data/)

-## Excel to Revit and Re Import Data into Revit
+## Excel to Revit Update Project from Excel

 After transforming and enriching your Excel data, you can effortlessly push the modified data back into your Revit project.
 Our dedicated tool **[ImportExcelToRevit](https://github.com/datadrivenconstruction/ImportExcelToRevit)** makes this process seamless by directly importing updated Excel sheets into Revit parameters and families.